Factory Corners – Isle of Harris

 Photography and Words by Ashley Watson

-For clothing designer Ashley Watson, a work trip to Skye with his vintage motorbike afforded an unexpected bonus – a visit to Carloway Mill on the Isle of Harris, home of one of the world’s most respected fabrics.
+For clothing designer Ashley Watson, a work trip to Skye with his vintage motorbike afforded an unexpected bonus – a visit to Carloway Mill on the Isle of Lewis, home of one of the world’s most respected fabrics.
 It made me think, he says, how all too often I look for inspiration from far-flung places …

 A couple of years ago I’d spent a week up in Skye.
 One afternoon I walked to the tip of Rubha Hunish – a peninsula that reaches out to call itself the island’s most northerly point.
 Perched on the tip of this finger, a white wooden bothy faces out to sea.
 Windows etched with salt wrap around three of the four walls, their surrounds framing a view across to the Outer Hebrides.
 That day was clear, visibility was good.
 I cut cheese and tomatoes with my pocket knife; tore chunks from a crust of bread.
 While I ate, my thoughts skipped the 30 miles of open water to the Isle of Harris.